plone/documentation/develop/addons/components/genericsetup.rst

     Relationship between ZCML and site-specific behavior is usually done using :doc:`layers </develop/plone/views/layers>`.
     ZCML directives, like viewlets and views, are registered to be active only on a certain layer using ``layer`` attribute.
-    When GenericSetup XML is imported through ``portal_setup``, or the product add-on installer is run for a Plone site, the layer is activated for the particular site only, enabling all views registered for this layer.
+    When GenericSetup XML is imported through ``portal_setup``, or the add-on package installer is run for a Plone site, the layer is activated for the particular site only, enabling all views registered for this layer.

 .. note ::